gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Requester: member of an OSCORE group that sends request messages to other members of the group.

-* Listener: member of an OSCORE group that receives request messages from other members of the group.
-A listener may reply back, by sending a response message to the requester which has sent the request message.
+* Responder: member of an OSCORE group that receives request messages from other members of the group.
+A responder may reply back, by sending a response message to the requester which has sent the request message.

-* Pure listener: member of a group that is configured as listener and never replies back to requesters after receiving request messages.
+* Monitor: member of a group that is configured as responder and never replies back to requesters after receiving request messages.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

 * Group rekeying process: the process through which the Group Manager renews the security parameters and group keying material, and (re-)distributes them to the OSCORE group members.